apache/kylin/website/_docs/tutorial/create_cube.md

 `Rowkeys`: the rowkeys are composed by the dimension encoded values.
 "Dictionary" is the default encoding method; If a dimension is not fit with dictionary (e.g., cardinality > 10 million), select "false" and then enter the fixed length for that dimension, usually that is the max length of that column; if a value is longer than that size it will be truncated.
 Please note, without dictionary encoding, the cube size might be much bigger.

-You can drag & drop a dimension column to adjust its position in rowkey; Put the mandantory dimension at the begining, then followed the dimensions that heavily involved in filters (where condition).
+You can drag & drop a dimension column to adjust its position in rowkey; Put the mandatory dimension at the beginning, then followed the dimensions that heavily involved in filters (where condition).
 Put high cardinality dimensions ahead of low cardinality dimensions.

 `Mandatory Cuboids`: Whitelist of the cuboids that you want to build.